65C-16.002: Adoptive Family Selection

 (9) “At-Risk Adoptive Placement” means a placement of a minor in the home of an approved adoptive parent prior to the termination of the minors’ parents’ parental rights.

 (10) “Children’s Case Manager” means a person who is responsible for participating in the development and implementation of a service plan, linking the behavioral health service providers to a child or adolescent and his or her family, monitoring the delivery of behavioral health services, providing advocacy services, and collecting information to determine the effect of the behavioral health services and treatment.

-(11) “Community Based Provider” means a private agency which has entered into a contract with the department to provide supervision of and services to children in out-of-home placements.
+(11) “Community Based Provider” means a private agency which has entered into a contract with the department to provide supervision of and services to children who remained at home with one or both parents and in out-of-home placements.

 (12) “Court” means “court” as defined in Section 63.032(7), F.S.

 (13) “Custodian” means a person or entity in whom the legal right to custody of a child is vested.